 After I left school, I was accepted into an E.I.T.B. engineering apprenticeship, which included City & Guilds college studies, to train as a tool and machine engineer.
 During this time, I built my own toolbox and a range of tools which could be used both in the domestic and commercial workplaces.
 When I graduated from my apprenticeship with two specialist machining skills, I was assigned to work on a production line, producing components for aircraft and vehicles.

 Due to major industrial changes at the time, I transferred in to business administration for a while, until I was able to start my second career in computing.
 Whilst I studied and used many types of software in my long information technology career, I really missed being a creative person.
 So, on a part time basis, my main interest was focused on studying and creating digital art.
 Some of my digital artworks were entered into local and county exhibitions, including a company charity auction.

 In 2004 I decided to return to physical painting and produce a body of work for exhibition and sale, advertising them online.
 This was followed later by the creation of the first two of my sculptures in Serpentine stone, embedded with semi-precious gemstones.
 Some of these works also have appeared in local and county exhibitions.

-Recently in the autumn of 2016, after retiring from the I.T. industry, I took the opportunity to work creatively full time in the arts.
-I have already produced a new collection of abstract paintings, and three new sculptures in Opal stone are in progress.
+In the autumn of 2016, after retiring from the I.T. industry, I took the opportunity to work creatively full time in the arts.